BabylonJS/Documentation/content/How_To/GUI/Gui.md

 );
 ```

-You can try it here: <Playground id="#XCPP9Y#3" title="Button Example" description="Simple example showing how to add a Button control to your scene." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI22.jpg"/>
+You can try it here: <Playground id="#XCPP9Y#3" title="Button Example" description="Simple example showing how to add a Button control to your scene." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI22.jpg"  isMain={true} category="GUI"/>

 - ImageWithCenterTextButton: An image button made with a image background and a centered text overlay.